CODT 1.0 Atlantic

 We also filter the ontology root classes owl:Nothing and owl:Thing that won’t become entities in a data model.

-The raw query result set is a comma-separated value, CSV text file with a tabulator as the delimiter.
+The raw query result set is a comma-separated value, a CSV text file with a tabulator as the delimiter.

 The above query and resultset are for the Topbraid Composer ontology development platform.
 You can adapt the query for your SPARQL dialect to produce the same metadata extract.